The Generator Experts Since 1965 | License #708125 | Contact Us

 Selecting your fuel source is an extremely important part of your decision making process when it comes to purchasing emergency equipment.
 There are three main options that you can choose from: diesel fuel, natural gas or LP (liquid propane).
 Diesel is the fuel source that has been used most commonly over the past couple of decades, but it is not always the right choice for each application.

-When selecting your fuel source it is important to look at existing fuel sources that are already onsite, as well as the accessibility to receive fuel in an emergency.
-With emergency equipment, like back-up generators, diesel fuel can provide you an uninterrupted fuel source, unlike that of natural gas.
 While natural gas generators do not require any refueling, they can be shut off during a major disaster, rendering your generator useless.
 “Among the diesel-engine advantages is its high thermal efficiency, which can yield a low capital cost per kW in large-kW applications—typically 150 kW or more.
 Because diesel fuel must be stored on-site, diesel-fueled generators can also provide backup power in remote areas that do not have the benefit of a natural gas infrastructure” (Kirchner, 2012).
 It is important to consult an expert on the different fuel sources to make sure you get the one that best fits your application.

 The Advantage of Diesel Fuel